Water Vole Survey

-If this is not possible and the habitats or animals will be affected, a conservation licence will be required from the statutory agency (Countryside Council for Wales or Natural England).
+If this is not possible and the habitats or animals will be affected, a conservation licence will be required from the statutory agency (Natural Resources Wales or Natural England).
 In cases where the loss of water vole habitat is unavoidable, mitigation may include the ‘exclusion’ of the animals from the development area, in addition to habitat creation and restoration.

-Our ecologists have extensive experience in surveying and designing mitigation for water vole and can advise you on survey methodology, legal protection, mitigation options and the timing of development works.
+Our ecologists have extensive experience in surveying and designing mitigation for water voles and can advise you on survey methodology, legal protection, mitigation options and the timing of development works.

 More information on how to conduct water vole surveys can be found in our water vole article.